Creating custom language plugins

 the hash.

-operation does not do anything interesting yet.
+The evaluate operation does not do anything interesting yet.
 For any graph

-and produces a value of kind nothing
+node, it just returns success and produces a value of kind nothing, which

 is our own custom value type that represents a value with no useful data.